pipliggins/EVolve/README.md

 1. Clone the repository **with submodules** and enter directory
    ```
-   git clone --recurse-submodules git@github.com:pipliggins/evolve.git
+   git clone --recurse-submodules git@github.com:pipliggins/EVolve.git
    ```
-   **Note:** If you don't clone with submodules you won't get the two modules used to run EVolve, the EVo volcanic degassing model and the FastChem equilibrium chemistry code.
+   **Note:** If you don't clone with submodules you won't get one of the modules used to run EVolve, the FastChem equilibrium chemistry code.

 2. Compile [FastChem](https://github.com/exoclime/FastChem):
    ```
    cd fastchem
-   git submodules update --init --recursive
+   git submodule update --init --recursive
+   mkdir build
-   mkdir build & cd build
+   cd build
    cmake -DUSE_PYTHON==ON ..
    make
    ```
    This will pull the pybind11 module required for the python bindings, and compile both the C++ code, and the python bindings which are used in EVolve to conect to FastChem.

    **Note:** FastChem is an external C++ module, used to compute atmospheric equilibrium chemistry.
 Therefore, to run on Windows, I recommend using WSL (Windows Subsystem for Linux) to make the process of compiling the C code easier.
 If you encounter installation issues relating to the cmake version, I found the [accepted answer here](https://askubuntu.com/questions/1203635/installing-latest-cmake-on-ubuntu-18-04-3-lts-run-via-wsl-openssl-error) to work for me.
 A list of the suggested terminal commands can also be found at the bottom of this README file.

+   **Note:** FastChem currently cannot be compiled on Apple Macs which contain Apple silicon chips (M* processors) - https://github.com/NewStrangeWorlds/FastChem/issues/9

 3. Install dependencies using either Pip install or Anaconda.
 Check [requirements.txt](https://github.com/pipliggins/evolve/blob/master/requirements.txt) for full details.